AxaliaN/Writer/README.md

 - **WRITE_ALL**: Dispatched when a Writer's writeAll() method is run.
 - **WRITE_COMPLETE**: Dispatched when the Writer has finished writing.

-## Using the Writer with Silex or Laravel 4
+## Using the Writer with Silex

-The Writer comes with Service Providers for both Silex and Laravel 4, which can be found in the ``TS\Writer\Provider`` namespace.
+The Writer comes with a Service Provider for Silex, which can be found in the ``TS\Writer\Provider`` namespace.

 ## Available implementations